top of page

 • 2 min read

 There is a quiet rebellion in making something for no other reason than love.
-Not so that you might be good at it.
-Not so that you'll sell it, share it, or show anyone at all.
-The idea of merely doing it because it calls to you, like words for a poem, movement for a song, patterns for a page.
+Not so that you might be good at it, not so that you will sell it, share it, or show anyone at all.
+Doing things just because it calls to you, the way words call toward a poem or a body moves toward music.

-I am fond of these inconsequential things: for playing the music misely in empty rooms, for poems un-read, for photographs taken and left unremembered, for the personal rites and idiosyncratic enthusiasms which make us secretly, obstinately ourselves.
-What is life for, if not for finding time to be a little bit wasted?
+I am fond of these inconsequential things.
+Playing music badly.
+Poems written and never read.
+Photographs taken and forgotten, just to capture a moment that you will end up not even revisiting.
+These private rituals and idiosyncratic enthusiasms make us secretly, obstinately ourselves.
+What is life for, if not for finding time to be a little wasted?

 A young person sits in a sunlit room playing guitar, surrounded by scattered art supplies, a sketchbook, and a vase with a wilting flower—capturing the beauty of doing things for love, not productivity.